kasparsd/wp-docs-md/docs/wp-blocks-handbook.md

 ## Site Tagline

-Describe in a few words what the site is about.
-The tagline can be used in search results or when sharing on social networks even if it’s not displayed in the theme design. ([Source](https://github.com/WordPress/gutenberg/tree/trunk/packages/block-library/src/site-tagline))
+Describe in a few words what this site is about.
+This is important for search results, sharing on social media, and gives overall clarity to visitors. ([Source](https://github.com/WordPress/gutenberg/tree/trunk/packages/block-library/src/site-tagline))

 - **Name:** core/site-tagline
 - **Category:** theme